 Eagles are symbols of power, leadership and strength, often soaring high to generate new ideas and new ways to do things.
-Others are often willing to follow due to their good ideas and their determination to make them happen.
+Others are often willing to follow, due to their good ideas and determination to make them happen.

-Eagles are natural entrepreneurs, using their imaginative and creative problem-solving skills to take charge of situations and people easily.
-They enjoy action and variety and are often the ones with the big ideas who suggest better ways of doing things.
+Eagles are natural entrepreneurs, using their creative problem-solving skills to take charge of situations and people easily.
+They enjoy action and variety and are always on the go.

-They take great pride in their honesty and reliability, and in return prefer honest feedback to false compliments.
-Eagles sometimes need to be reminded that this approach isn't for everyone, often needing help to learn more about tact and other people's feelings.
+- Take great pride in their honesty and reliability.
+In return, prefer honest feedback to false compliments but can need help to learn more about tact and other people's feelings

-They can be great fun to be with, though exhausting due to their drive and determination to lead and achieve things.
+- Often great fun to be with, though can be exhausting due to their drive and determination to lead and achieve

 Energetic, visionary, direct and organised.
 Task-focused.
 Can be risk-takers.